S: My goal is to reach a continuous peace of mind. I think that knowing and controlling my mind/thoughts is the key to reach it. Self-mastery!

 If you’re trying to understand how your mind works, psychology is the way to go.
 If you want to go the ‘spiritual’ route, then yoga and meditation is the way.
 Meditation has taught me A LOT about my mind.
 It’s an excellent practice.
 But to be clear, Vedanta is not the answer.

 It’s true that Vedanta is sometimes presented as a means to self-mastery but that comes from teachers co-mingling yoga/meditation with Vedanta.
 Vedanta isn’t against yoga/meditation in any way—in fact it encourages it as a preliminary step—but their goals are totally different.
 Yoga/meditation is for manipulating the mind, Vedanta is for transcending the mind altogether.
 And by “transcend” I mean the full understanding, “I am not the mind nor does it affect me.”

 S: I’m continuously looking for practical tools to improve my being.

-V: That’s why it’s so helpful to know that your true being, pure consciousness/existence, can’t be improved.
-It’s perfect, meaning YOU’RE perfect.
+V: That’s why it’s so helpful to know that your true being, pure consciousness-existence, can’t be improved.
+It’s perfect, which means YOU’RE perfect.
 Knowing that, you can take the condition of the mind in stride and work on it much more objectively and effectively, always understanding that has nothing to do with you.